People's Reconstruction Party

-The People's Reconstruction Party (PPR) is a political party of Argentina with a nationalist ideology.
+The People's Reconstruction Party (PPR) was a political party of Argentina with a nationalist ideology.
 It was founded in 1996 by Gustavo Breide Obeid, Francisco Miguel Bosch and Enrique Graci Susini.
 Colonel Mohamed Alí Seineldín were also a leader of the group at one time.

-Its national president is the licentiate in Political Science by the University J.F.
-Kennedy, and ex Army captain Gustavo Breide Obeid.
+Its national president was the licentiate in Political Science by the University J.F.
+Kennedy, and ex-Army captain Gustavo Breide Obeid.

-Its youth organization is the National Youth of the PPR.
+Its youth organization was the National Youth of the PPR.